minstradamuss/1-term-in-ITMO-university/README.md

 Trying to stay alive in CT M3135

-Various interesting things will appear here periodically, in most cases it will be some interesting tasks
+Various interesting things will appear here periodically, in most cases it will be tasks

 ! ! !